History of Keystone

 2015 – Keystone dedicates the Eckel Family Pavilion, an outdoor gathering place for Keystone students, faculty, staff, alumni and local residents.

-2015 – The College launches its innovative IncludED program, which allows students to take full advantage of their college education by incorporating the costs of texts as part of tuition.
+2015 – The College launches its innovative digital textbook program, which allows students to take full advantage of their college education by incorporating the costs of texts as part of tuition.
 Full-time students receive an iPad which allows them to download texts.

 Keystone College Today